vuejs/router/README.md

   ]
   ```
   Note this will work if `path` was `/parent/` as the relative location `home` to `/parent/` is indeed `/parent/home` but the relative location of `home` to `/parent` is `/home`

-### Missing features

-- `KeepAlive` is only partially supported.
-Namely, the context (`this`) is not working properly
-- Partial support of per-component navigation guards. `beforeRouteEnter` doesn't invoke its callback

 ## Contributing